bwsw/t-streams/docs/source/Ts-Architecture.rst

 Commit Log Writer orderly writes the operations to Server's internal commit log or BookKeeper.
 Then Commit Log Reader reads the operations from the commit log and stores them to RocksDB.
 Receiving data request, Request Handler reads transactions and their data from RocksDB to return them to an agent (Consumer or Subscriber).

-In the single-node mode the recording of transaction operations differs from recording of data operations.
+In the single-node implementation, the recording of transaction operations differs from the recording of data operations.
 Commit Log Writer records meta-data to the commit log, storing data (if any exist in an operation) directly to RocksDB.
 In the figure below the meta-data recording is displayed with green arrows.
 Data recording flow is displayed with red arrows.

 .. figure:: _static/Architecture-SingleNode.png